Guessing random additive noise decoding with symbol reliability information (SRGRAND): Mathematical Analysis

 \begin{assumption}[Noise distribution] When noise occurs, it is independent and identically distributed as $\UNoise$ where $P(\UNoise=i)=p_{N|S}(i|1)=P(N=i|S=1)$ for $i\in\A$. \end{assumption}

-Under assumption \ref{ass:N}, if one must guess the entire noise string of length $n$, Arikan \cite{Arikan96} first established how the non-negative moments of guesswork, $E(G(N^n)^\alpha)$ for $\alpha>0$, scale in $n$ in terms of R\'enyi entropies.
-Building on those and subsequent results that treated negative moments, \cite{Pfister04} for $\alpha>-1$ and \cite{Christiansen13} for $\alpha\leq-1$, and more general noise sources, it was established that the logarithm of guesswork satisfies a LDP \cite{Christiansen13}.
-The LDP provides estimates on the distribution of the number of queries required to correctly identify a noise-string and was used as the basis to analyze one half of the decoding race in the hard detection setting \cite{Duffy18,Duffy19}.
+Under Assumption \ref{ass:N}, if one must guess the entire noise string of length $n$, Arikan \cite{Arikan96} first established how the non-negative moments of guesswork, $E(G(N^n)^\alpha)$ for $\alpha>0$, scale in $n$ in terms of R\'enyi entropies of order $\alpha$.
+Building on those and subsequent results that treated negative moments, \cite{Pfister04} for $\alpha>-1$ and for $\alpha\leq-1$, and more general noise sources, it was established \cite{Christiansen13} that the logarithm of guesswork satisfies a Large Deviation Principle (LDP) \cite{Dembo98}.
+The LDP provides estimates on the distribution of the number of queries required to correctly identify a noise-string and was used as the basis to analyze one side of the decoding race in the hard detection setting \cite{Duffy18,Duffy19}.
+Recall that all logarithms are base $|\A|$.

-\begin{proposition}[Guesswork Moments and Large Deviation Principle \cite{Arikan96, Pfister04, Christiansen13}] Under assumption \ref{ass:N}, if $S^n=1^n$ so that all received symbols are potentially impacted by noise and are distributed as $\UNoise$, the scaled Cumulant Generating Function (sCGF) of $\{n^{-1}\log G(N^n)\}$ exists:
+\begin{proposition}[Guesswork Moments and Large Deviation Principle \cite{Arikan96, Pfister04, Christiansen13}] Under assumption \ref{ass:N}, if $S^n=1^n$ so that all received symbols are potentially impacted by noise, and are distributed as $\UNoise$, the scaled Cumulant Generating Function (sCGF) of $\{n^{-1}\log G(N^n)\}$ exists:

 where $H_\alpha$ is the R\'enyi entropy of a single noise element, $\UNoise$, with parameter $\alpha$

 Moreover, given $S^n=1^n$, the process $\{n^{-1}\log G(N^n)\}$ satisfies a LDP (e.g. \cite{Dembo98}) with convex rate-function